 Many resume writers work from a home office, but there are still some who maintain or have access to office space.
 Be aware that meeting a resume writer in person may incur additional costs.
 Again, ask about these things during your initial consultation.

 When you return your worksheets, your project is placed on Annette’s writing schedule.
 During the writing process, Annette may contact you to clarify details or request additional information.
-From there, turnaround time is approximately 10 to 15 business days
+From there, turnaround time is generally 10 to 15 business days.

 After receiving your resume, you will have the opportunity to suggest any changes or refinements to the document.
 Most clients have only minor changes before finalizing their documents, however, 2 rounds of edits (plus a quality check) are included with your resume.